julelang/manual/src/std/unicode.md

 	LatinOffset: int // number of entries in R16 with Hi <= MaxLatin1
 }
 ```
-Defines a set of Unicode code points by listing the ranges of code points within the set.
-The ranges are listed in two slices to save space: a slice of 16-bit ranges and a slice of 32-bit ranges.
-The two slices must be in sorted order and non-overlapping.
-Also, R32 should contain only values &gt;= 0x10000 (1&lt;&lt;16).
+Defines a set of Unicode code points by listing the ranges of code points within the set\.
+The ranges are listed in two slices to save space: a slice of 16\-bit ranges and a slice of 32\-bit ranges\.
+The two slices must be in sorted order and non\-overlapping\.
+Also, R32 should contain only values &gt;= 0x10000 \(1&lt;&lt;16\)\.